 The danger of high childhood fever comes with convulsions.
 If the convulsions last more the 10 minutes or recur, they can cause the oxygen supply to the brain to be cut off for too long and lead to brain damage.

 If your child has a high fever, watch their behavior to decide if medical assistance is needed.
-If the temperature goes over 104 degrees or your child becomes vague and confused, or looses consciousness call your doctor.
+And if the temperature goes over 104 degrees or your child becomes vague and confused, or loses consciousness call your doctor.

-Also, if the child seems hot on one side of the body yet cold on the other or if she starts to twitch, a doctor should be called.
+Also, if the child seems hot on one side of the body yet cold on the other or if she starts to twitch, it’s important to call a doctor.

 So, last week, Hailey was running a temperature of just over 104 degrees in the middle of the night and I was concerned, primarily because I had heard that high fevers can lead to brain damage.

 I was relieved to learn that it is the convulsions that accompany high childhood fever that are the main concern, rather than the high temperatures themselves.

 I did get into communication with our naturopath when the fever got so high and we determined the cause to be an ear infection.

 And I learned that a common pattern with ear infections is for the fevers to spike high and night and then come down during the day.
 My doctor let me know that it was okay for Hailey to stay at 104.5 for 5 or 6 hours, but advised me to bring the fever down if it went beyond 104.5 or stayed up for more than 6 hours.